10 Shirt Types Every Man Should Own

 With a resurgence in 90s clothing of late, the flannel shirt is everywhere.
 Similar to the overshirt, its thick but soft material makes it robust enough to be worn over a plain t-shirt or vest.

 Again, elevate your cold-weather looks while extending the life of this great mid-weight piece by still using it as a key mid-layer item.

 7. The Linen Shirt

 Let’s face it though, no matter how much we love this fabric, linen shirts crinkle.
-So, with that in mind it needs to be styled with more of a smart casual look in mind.
+So, with that in mind, it needs to be styled with more of a smart casual look in mind.
 For example, partner with chinos and trainers for a relaxed outfit.
-Or, wear as part of formal look with separte trousers and blazer.
-The latter being a perfect ensemble for attending any summer weddings.
+Or, wear it as part of a formal look with separate trousers and a blazer.
+The latter is a perfect ensemble for attending any summer wedding.

 If you are still paranoid about the inevitable crinkles, then seek out a cotton/linen mix which should still offer some breathability, but with less creasing.